bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 Just a question on something you said.
 You said you were going to pay later.
 Could it be aligned with the template?
-Are you still thinking about the Coinbase?
+Are you still thinking about the Coinbase

-Speaker 0: 00:17:02
+Jason Hughes: 00:17:02

 The Coinbase, I don't consider part of the template, because everybody knows who you're going to have to pay.
 And the question was that the Coinbase needs to be validated by the pool.